-Moving Home – A List Of Things To Do!
+Moving Home Tips – The Top 10 List Of Helpful Hints

-Moving home is one of the most daunting upheavals you’ll ever undertake, but fortunately by following our simple yet essential guide – hints, tips & checklists for moving house, you can at least take the sting out of packing & shifting everything you own to a brand new home.
+Moving home is one of the most daunting upheavals you’ll ever undertake, but fortunately, by following our simple yet essential “list of things to do when moving home” guide filled with hints, checklists, & top tips for moving house, you can at least take the sting out of packing & shifting everything you own to a brand new home.

 We also receive the odd email now and again from home movers thanking us for uploading the guide, so we know we’ve helped at least some people on their journey.
 Have a look below at how you too can make your home removal run as smooth as MJ, the first time he ever did the moonwalk.

-Only Use Reputable House Removal Companies When Moving – Tip 1
+1) Only Use Reputable Removal Companies When Moving Home

-We truly can’t emphasise the importance of this enough so please do read this part and keep it in mind when shopping around for removals quotes.
+We truly can’t emphasise the importance of this enough so when moving house, please do understand this top tip fully and keep it in mind when shopping around for removals quotes.

 If there is only one thing you take away from this website, please let this be it…

-By booking with a reliable well established firm from the offset, here’s a short checklist of things you can be assured of…
+By booking with a reliable well-established firm from the offset, here’s a short summary of things you can be assured of…

 - They’ll Turn Up On The Day